Alshain-Oy/Sylphium/README.md

 # Modulation
 laser.constant_current( 0.1 ) # Drive the diode with 0.1A constant current

-laser.modulation( True ) # Turn on internal modulation (waveform buffer must be filled before) laser.modulation( False ) # Turn off the internal modulation laser.modulation( True, single_shot = True ) # Turn on the modulation for one modulation buffer round
+laser.modulation( True ) # Turn on internal modulation
+laser.modulation( False ) # Turn off the internal modulation

+# Turn on the modulation for one modulation buffer round
+laser.modulation( True, single_shot = True )

 # note: Waveform buffer is 1000 samples long